PraneethJain/pentagon-megathon/README.md

 # Overview

-Psyche-Screener is a tool that emulates a virtual interview, which has the following rounds into it
+Psyche-Screener is a tool that emulates a interview screening process, which has the following rounds into it

 - Round 1: Using social handles
     - Pass 1: Sanity test (Perspective API)